Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - 6 [6x6 push buttons whatever their height](https://fr.aliexpress.com/item/1005003938244847.html).
 - 2 [microswitches SS-12D00G](https://fr.aliexpress.com/item/1005003938856402.html) to cut the main power and the display backlight which draws more current (30 mA) than the Pi Pico (25 mA) itself, for saving battery in case of long timelapses for example.

+The device is meant to be used with NiMH batteries.
+I very dislike lithium batteries because they are dangerous to store, not recycled and non generic at all.

 # PCB and connection with the sensor

 PCB for left and rigth handed users are available in the [PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/PCB) folder of the project.
 To connect the sensor to the board, use a female JST connector with bended pins in order to inverse the gender of the JST cable, or simply order the [breakout PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/PCB/Sensor%20to%20PCB%20adapter%20board).
 Be carefull with the polarity: both faces of the cables must be the same (camera sensor cable side and extension cable side, see following images).